SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 The Google Pub/Sub Subscription is set to use [Push delivery](https://cloud.google.com/pubsub/docs/push) which immediately calls the REST trigger URL of the Connector service when a message becomes available that matches the subscription.

-It is recommended to deploy the Connector service in Google Run configured to "Require Authentication".
+It is recommended to configure the Connector service configured to "Require Authentication" when deploying in Google Run.
 This will use OAuth 2.0 between Pub/Sub and Run with authentication/authorization automatically handled within GCP.

 > Important: If "Require Authentication" is set, the Google IAM Service Account used by the Subscription must include the role of `Cloud Run Invoker`.